Breast Reduction and Mammoplasty Surgery

-There are other less commonly used techniques, such as Benelli or round block, the L short-scar mammoplasty, etc. During the first consultation your surgeon will go through the pros and cons of either technique and will recommend the most appropriate one, depending on your desires and preferences.
+There are other less commonly used techniques, such as Benelli or round block, the L short-scar mammoplasty, etc. During the first consultation Mr. Ahmad will go through the pros and cons of each technique and recommend the most appropriate one, depending on your desires and preferences.

 Is It Better To Lose Weight Before Breast Reduction Surgery?

 Yes.
 The breast shape will be better controlled if you have lost weight and assumed a normal body mass index (BMI) prior to surgery.